renegadepilgrim/ping-pong/README.md

 <h1>Ping Pong!</h1>

-A website which allows for the input of numbers and the output of words that make up "ping", "pong" or "pingpong"
+<p>A website which allows for the input of numbers and the output of words that make up "ping", "pong" or "pingpong".
+Viewable here: https://renegadepilgrim.github.io/ping-pong/</p>

 <h4>By Heather Knight</h4>

 <h3>Description</h3>

-This site takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:
+<p>This site takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:</p>

   <ol>Numbers divisible by 3 are replaced with "ping"</ol>
   <ol>Numbers divisible by 5 are replaced with "pong"</ol>
   <ol>Numbers divisible by 15 are replaced with "pingpong"</ol>

 <h3>Specs:</h3>
 <p>